Edit

 Making enough red blood cells

-Science Red blood cells, the delivery men that take oxygen to cells all around the body, have short lives.
+Science & Technology Red blood cells, the delivery men that take oxygen to cells all around the body, have short lives.
 To keep enough of them in circulation, the human body produces around 2 million of these cells every second – even more in response to challenges like severe blood loss.
 In a study published today…

 2010